1austrartsua1/projSplitFit/docs/examples.rst

   \min_{z\in\mathbb{R}^d}\frac{1}{2n}\|Az - y\|^2_2
   :label: eqLS

-Assume the matrix :math:`A` is a 2D *NumPy* array, and :math:`y` is a 1D *NumPy* array, or list.
-To solve this problem with projSplitFit, use the following code ::
+Assuming the matrix :math:`A` is a 2D *NumPy* array, and :math:`y` is a 1D *NumPy* array, or list, then to solve this problem with projSplitFit, use the following code ::

   import projSplitFit as ps